dailybruin/the-stack/_posts/2022-11-10-covid-research-funding.md

 ### Where The Funding Comes From

 <div class="bar1-chart"><canvas id = "privvspubbar" width="80%" height="500%"></canvas></div>
+<p class = 'caption'>Contract and grant counts are not available for 2006 and 2007.</p>

 Public funding has remained to be the University’s overwhelming primary source of revenue.
 However, the amount of dollars the institution received from private sources increased by $150 million from 2017 to 2022.